evidhai/notes-techpechu-com/pages/Kinesis Analytics.md

-- To perform realtime analy
+- To perform realtime analytics on stream data
+- uses SQL to query
+-